-The best Collection of Glees Ever Published.
+COSDEN & CO., Publishers, The best Collection of Glees Ever Published.

 TIP-TOP GLEE AND CHORUS BOOK.
-A new and choice collection of Copyrights never before harmonized, and many of the Gems of modern German and Italian Composers, arranged in a familiar style, and adapted to the use of Glee Clubs, Singing Classes, and the Family Circle,

-By C. Jarvis and J. A. Getze.
-This work contains a great number of
+I new and choice collection of Copy-rights never before harmonized, and many of the Gems of modern Ger-man and Italian Composers, arrang-ed in a familiar style, and adapted to the use of Glee Clubs, Singing Clas-ses, and the Family Circle, By C. Jarvis and J. A. Gotte.